mbrandonw/presentations/2024-03-22-macros/presentation.md

 ^ However, there is a caveat to the previous rule.

-^ If your macro applies new macros, and _those_ macros generate diagnostics, the Swift compiler will crash.
+^ If your macro applies new macros, and _those_ macros generate diagnostics, the Swift compiler will crash when they do.
 It is a very unfortunate bug in the Swift compiler.

 ^ So if you want to truly provide the best experience for users of your macro you have to go the extra mile and have the _parent_ macro detect any problems that the _child_ macro may come across, and emit those errors.